tcltk/tcl/doc/markdown/subst.md

 returns "**[b] c**", not "**[b] tricky**".

-The continue and break exceptions allow command substitutions to prevent substitution of the rest of the command substitution and the rest of \fIstring\fR respectively, giving script authors more options when processing text using \fIsubst\fR.
+The continue and break exceptions allow command substitutions to prevent substitution of the rest of the command substitution and the rest of *string* respectively, giving script authors more options when processing text using *subst*.
 For example, the script

 ```
 subst {abc,[break],def}